 TK Holdings Inc. v.
 CTS Corporation and CTS Automotive Products (E.D.
 Mich.
 2008-14).
 Defended claims of infringement under patents relating to automotive seat weight sensors.
 Obtained summary judgment rulings that client’s sensors do not infringe and that the asserted patents are invalid for multiple reasons.

 Deere & Company v.
 Bush Hog, LLC and Great Plains Manufacturing, Inc. (S.D.
 Iowa 2009).
-Represents plaintiff in a patent infringement action involving the design of pull-behind rotary cutters.
-Case is pending.
+Represented plaintiff in a patent infringement action involving the design of pull-behind rotary cutters.